 There is dog sledding here in the winter.
 The mushers wear pink.
 The Beargrease marathon has the name of John Beargrease, as he and his brothers ran mail from Two Harbors to Grand Marais for 20 years from 1879-1899.
 This was before roads were available.

 There are several local children’s authors such as Betsy Bowen and Kelly Dupre.
 One book Betsy Bowen is known for is ANTLER BEAR CANOE, and one Kelly Dupre is known for is A RAVEN’S GIFT: A TRUE STORY FROM GREENLAND.
 Betsy Bowen illustrated a book about raptors at Hawk Ridge in Duluth.

-Grand Marais has family friendly eating establishments such as Subway and DQ, many restaurants such as My Sister’s Place, and places to eat all along Highway 61 and the Gunflint Trail.
+Grand Marais has family-friendly eating establishments such as Subway and DQ, many restaurants such as My Sister’s Place, and places to eat all along Highway 61 and the Gunflint Trail.
 This is a link to an article about Food and Drink: North Shore Eats by Rick Nelson of the StarTribune newspaper from Minneapolis.
-Pie, anyone?
-Try the Pie Place with a full menu and a view of the harbor.
 Or eat at the Angry Trout (summers only) and perhaps see the local otters play for dinner entertainment.
 Informal dining with an outside deck is available at the Dockside Fish Market.

 When you are on the North Shore, books about agates and rock collection are a must for the children.
 There are ample opportunities for rock collecting on the rocky shore of Lake Superior.
-The Drury Lane Book store has one of everything for adults, and reminds me of a library.
+The Drury Lane Bookstore has one of each book and reminds me of a library.
 For children, there is somewhat more of a selection.